stonecauldron/tile-mapper/report/paper.md

 ![A *Pokemon* map generated without backoff smoothing.](../data/pokemon-red/generated/250n-3k-without-backoff/image/12.png){ width=50% #fig:backoff }

-In #fig:backoff we can see the results of a map generated without backoff smoothing.
-The maps starts off well with the house on the upper left but then quickly degrades as soon it encounters a combination of tiles that are not present in the training data.
+In @fig:backoff we can see the results of a map generated without backoff smoothing.
+The map starts off well with the house on the upper left but then quickly degrades as soon it encounters a combination of tiles that are not present in the training data.
 By mitigating this effect backoff smoothing significantly improves the overall quality of the generated maps.
-A drawback of the backoff smoothing method is that it increases the computational time of both generation and training exponentially with the size of the predecessors matrix, this implies that in practice it limits the use of very large predecessors matrices.
+A drawback of the backoff smoothing method is that it increases the computational time of both generation and training exponentially with the size of the predecessors matrix.
+This implies that in practice we cannot use very large predecessors matrices.

 # Related work
 Game companies generally do not publish their procedural content generation